DelphiWorlds/HowTo/Solutions/iOSLocalization/Readme.md

 NSCameraUsageDescription = "Questa app ha bisogno di accesso alla telecamera per fare foto.";
 ```

 And so on for each language.
-Please note that the **case of the `InfoPlist.strings` files are important**, as are the names of the `.lproj` folders.
+Each string entry needs to be terminated by a `;`, even if there is just one.
+Please note that the **case of the `InfoPlist.strings` file names are important**, as are the names of the `.lproj` folders.

 Each of the `.lproj` folders need to be deployed to the root folder of the iOS target, e.g.: